Framartin/spatial-pred-R/GSoC organization/README.md

 For now, I have only worked on spdep.
 - reading papers and doc
 - code for in-sample predictors and one leave-one-out predictor of C.Thomas and al.
 - add these ones to predict.sarlm()
 - first update of the doc (still incomplete)
 - some small optimizations

-+ questions
+- (lot of) questions

 ## 2nd progress report